RosettaCommons/demos/tutorials/denovo_structure_prediction/Denovo_structure_prediction.md

 > More instructions and helpful scripts are part of the Analysis tutorial ([../analysis](demos/tutorials/analysis/)).

- * In the output_files/ directory, you will find a binary silent file from a full AbinitioRelax run (AbRelax.out) and score file (score.sc).
+ * In the example_outputs directory, you will find a binary silent file from a full AbinitioRelax run (AbRelax.out) and score file (score.sc).
  Run:

          $ cd output_files/